bebka16/snailnote/README.md

 — Convenient file explorer for large projects<br>
 — Auto-save and session recovery<br>

+<a href="https://bebka16.github.io/note.html">Offical page of the Snail Note at my website</a>

 <img src="https://bebka16.github.io/images/1.png"><img src="https://bebka16.github.io/images/2.png"><img src="https://bebka16.github.io/images/3.png"><img src="https://bebka16.github.io/images/4.png"><img src="https://bebka16.github.io/images/5.png">

-<a href="https://bebka16.github.io/note.html">Offical page of the Snail Note at my website</a>
+<b>Licensing notice</b>: You may view this project and use parts of it for your own purposes.
+Its use for the development of Snail Note is permitted.
+However, authorship unequivocally remains with bebka16; it is prohibited to pass off forks as entirely your own product or to claim ownership rights to Snail Note.